dumux/dumux/python/README.md

 might be sensible in the future but generally advice given by `pylint` leads to better code.
 Different from `black`, `pylint` does no itself fix the code, you need to do this yourself.
 Always run `black` before checking `pylint`.
+We also run `flake8` on Python code.
+The CI pipeline automatically checks that `pylint` and `flake8` return without warning.